 Manuel Charr has opened up to WBN following the World Boxing Association’s decision to clear him of any wrongdoing over an adverse drug test.

-Charr was provisionally suspended amidst an ongoing investigation prior to a planned mandatory fight with Fres Oquendo back in September.
+Charr was provisionally suspended amidst an ongoing investigation before a planned mandatory fight with Fres Oquendo back in September.

 Protesting his innocence at the time, Charr was forced to seek legal action to fight the claims.

-After months of painstaking explanation and presenting his case, Charr was finally confirmed as the WBA ‘regular’ champion this week.
+After months of detailed explanation and presenting his case, Charr was finally confirmed as the WBA ‘regular’ champion this week.

 Oquendo, who has been mandated challenger for four years, will now get his chance to face Charr in March.

-Reacting to the ruling by the WBA, Charr was obviously happy everything was now resolved.
+Reacting to the ruling by the WBA, Charr was happy everything was now resolved.

 “I said all the time that I am a fair sportsman.
 I have never taken anything.
-The positive A sample was a shock for me and my team,” Charr exclusively told World Boxing News.
+The positive A sample was a shock for my team and me,” Charr exclusively told World Boxing News.

-“It was like I nightmare.
-But I am happy that we all woke up and this whole story is over now.
+“It was like a nightmare.
+But I am happy that we all woke up, and this whole story is over now.

 Asked how he felt after losing four months of his career to the WBA scrutinization, Charr replied: “Of course, I would have loved to fight back in September.
 And the time of uncertainty was hell.
 But what can you do about it?

 Veteran Oquendo won a court case to be given another chance at the title.
-This was following a broken promise by then title-holder Ruslan Chagaev prior to their fight.
+This was following a broken promise by then title-holder Ruslan Chagaev before their fight.

-Winning via a close majority decision, Chagaev and his representatives were then accused of backing out of the deal.
+Winning via a close majority decision, Chagaev and his representatives got accused of backing out of the deal.